12 Best Wood for Shelves: Pros and Cons of Each

 • Prone to breaking, denting, and scratching: Considering this lumber is not a strong one, it is prone to breakage and other forms of damage, which is why sealing the material is vital.

 • Limited weight capacity: You can only store lighter objects on pine shelves and once going over the weight capacity, the shelves are bound to sag.
-One thing you can do is to use thicker wood planks for additional support.
+One thing you can do is to use thicker planks for additional support.

 Alternative Soft Wood Shelf Choices